metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 Notes:
 - IE11: only the first URL will be valid for IE11 due to limitations in the HTTP headers it supports.
 IE11 does not support the `Content-Security-Policy` header, but does support `X-Frame-Options`, which can only accept a single value.
-- Chrome: localStorage is disabled in Incognito mode, so you won't be able to test this feature in an incognito session with this browser.
-Please use Chrome in the normal mode or choose another browser to use for testing.
+**Note:** Some browsers, like Chrome, has `localStorage` is disabled in Incognito mode, so you won't be able to login via FullApp embedded iframe unless you explicitly allow cookies from the Metabase.
+In Chrome go to chrome://settings/cookies and add the Metabase Site URL under "Sites that can always use cookies".

 ### Setting things up in your web app